hapijs/joi/README.md

 #### `string.max(limit)`

-specifies the maximum number of string characters where:
+Specifies the maximum number of string characters where:
 - `limit` - the maximum number of string characters allowed.

 ```javascript